MWang93/Prepare/ProductQuestion.md

 - denominator

 #### 5. New feature?
+A common question to ask whether it would be a good idea to implement a new feature, which is a big part of DS job to look at the data, based on findings, suggets and validate new features/product idea.
+We need to consider it in the following 3 steps.
 - if feature is successful, would it be a good thing for site, can benefit KPI metrics?
-- find a proxy for demand of that feature in current data.
+- find a proxy for the demand of that feature in current data, eg. if many users are already performing some sort of activity on your site, which you can get from using NLP to extract sentiments about this feature.
 - test until implement.

 #### 6. Long term metrics?